 If a dog’s owner was aware of his or her pet’s history of unprovoked bites in the past and did nothing to prevent further incidents, they could face misdemeanor charges for a subsequent attack.
 A dog bite that results in the victim’s death could result in felony charges for the owner.
 In these situations, the owner is not only facing criminal charges, but also the possibility of a civil suit for damages caused by the attack.

 If an owner keeps a dog classified as “dangerous,” he or she may also be susceptible to criminal charges.
 A dangerous dog is any dog that has two recorded instances of unprovoked attacks.
 If both previous attacks caused serious injury to the victims, subsequent attacks may result in felony charges against the owner.

-Defenses against a Dog Bite Lawsuit
+Defenses Against a Dog Bite Lawsuit

 There are two common defenses that dog owners may use in strict liability states such as Missouri – trespassing and provocation.
-If the victim was unlawfully trespassing on private property when the dog bit them, the dog’s owner may be able to successful deflect a lawsuit.
+If the victim was unlawfully trespassing on private property when the dog bit them, the dog’s owner may be able to successfully deflect a lawsuit.
 The same logic applies to a victim who was deliberately provoking the dog in any way.

 On either side of the table, if you’ve been involved with a dog bite incident in any way, the right legal team can make a world of difference in the outcome of your case.
 The Springfield dog bite attorneys at Douglas, Haun & Heidemann have been dedicated to providing comprehensive, high-quality legal counsel in the state of Missouri for more than 100 years.
 Since 1912, our firm has provided competent legal representation for a wide range of cases, so reach out to our team of personal injury attorneys if you have any questions about Missouri dog bite laws, or want to start reviewing a case in Springfield.

 Client Testimonial: 5/5 ★ ★ ★ ★ ★